sebischair/LLM-SP-CQA/README.md

 6. To fine-tune a LLaMA model with LoRA and our data, follow the instructions in spice_finetuning.ipynb
 7. Create predictions with the spice_predictions.ipynb script
 8. The automatic evaluation can be executed using the spice_evaluation.ipynb script

+## Prompts
+The applied prompts are defined in the file [Prompts.py](https://github.com/sebischair/LLM-SP-CQA/blob/main/Prompts.py).
+#### Zero-Shot
+Generate a SPARQL query that answers the given ’Input question:’.
+Use ’Entities:’, ’Relations:’ and ’Types:’ specified in the prompt to generate the query.
+The SPARQL query should be compatible with the Wikidata knowledge graph.
+Prefixes like ’wdt’ and ’wd’ have already been defined.
+No language tag is required.
+Use ’?x’ as variable name in the SPARQL query.
+Remember to provide only a SPARQL query in the response without any notes, comments, or explanations.

+<*conversation_history*>
+Input question: <*utterance*>
+Entities: <*entities*>
+Relations: <*relations*>
+Types: <*types*>

+#### Few-Shot
+Generate a SPARQL query that answers the given ’Input question:’.
+Use ’Entities:’, ’Relations:’ and ’Types:’ specified in the prompt to generate the query.
+The SPARQL query should be compatible with the Wikidata knowledge graph.
+Prefixes like ’wdt’ and ’wd’ have already been defined.
+No language tag is required.
+Use ’?x’ as variable name in the SPARQL query.
+Remember to provide only a SPARQL query in the response without any notes, comments, or explanations.

+Input question: Is New York City the place of death of Cirilo Villaverde ?
+Entities: {’Q727043’: ’Cirilo Villaverde’, ’Q60’: ’New York City’}
+Relations: {’P20’: ’place of death’}
+Types: {’Q56061’: ’administrative territorial entity’}

+SPARQL query: ASK { wd:Q727043 wdt:P20 wd:Q60 . }

+Input question: How many works of art express Michael Jordan or pain ?
+Entities: {’Q41421’: ’Michael Jordan’, ’Q81938’: ’pain’}
+Relations: {’P180’: ’depicts’}
+Types: {’Q838948’: ’work of art’}

+SPARQL query: SELECT (COUNT(DISTINCT ?x) AS ?count) WHERE { { ?x wdt:P180 wd:Q41421 . ?x wdt:P31 wd:Q838948 . } UNION { ?x wdt:P180
+wd:Q81938 . ?x wdt:P31 wd:Q838948 . } }

+Conversation history:
+USER: Which administrative territory is the native country of Cirilo Villaverde ?
+SYSTEM: {’Q241’: ’Cuba’}
+Input question: Which is the national anthem of that administrative territory ?
+Entities: {’Q241’: ’Cuba’}
+Relations: {’P85’: ’anthem’}
+Types: {’Q484692’: ’hymn’}

+SPARQL query: SELECT ?x WHERE { wd:Q241 wdt:P85 ?x . ?x wdt:P31
+wd:Q484692 . }

+<*conversation_history*>
+Input question: <*utterance*>
+Entities: <*entities*>
+Relations: <*relations*>
+Types: <*types*>